lewmi5/CodeCompare.github.io/README.md

 This project scrapes the [TIOBE Index](https://www.tiobe.com/tiobe-index/) webpage to extract programming language ranking data.
 The script parses the HTML table, converts the data into a pandas DataFrame, and then outputs it as Markdown files.
 These Markdown files are intended for use with Jekyll, as this site is built using the Jekyll static site generator.

 ## Weird choices
-I intentionally overcomplicated my code by introducing dataframes in order to get acquainted with them.
+- I intentionally overcomplicated my code by introducing dataframes in order to get acquainted with them.
+- This folder structure is required by theme for proper search engine operation operation.
+That is why all markdown files are in main directory.

 ## Features